Las Vegas police search home in connection with Tupac Shakur murder

 Shakur was shot and killed one block off the Las Vegas Strip in September 1996.
 His murder remains unsolved.

 Detectives served the search warrant at a home in Henderson near Interstate 11 and Wagon Wheel Drive, sources told KLAS.
-It’s unclear what they were looking for and where they were looking.
+The warrant reportedly involved a 60-year-old man, sources said.

 Police did not comment further.
 No arrest had been made as of Tuesday.